Mile1005/seo-audit/docs/schema/SCHEMA_IMPLEMENTATION_ROADMAP.md

       name: "Starter Plan",
       price: "0",
       currency: "USD",
-      description: "Perfect for individuals and small websites" },
+      description: "Perfect for individuals and small websites", },
     {
       name: "Professional Plan",
       price: "49",
       currency: "USD",
-      description: "For growing businesses and agencies"
+      description: "For growing businesses and agencies",
     },
     {
       name: "Enterprise Plan",
       price: "199",
       currency: "USD",
-      description: "For large organizations with advanced needs" }
+      description: "For large organizations with advanced needs", },
   ]);

   const faqSchema = generateFAQSchema([
     {
       question: "What is included in the free plan?",
+      answer:
-      answer: "The free Starter plan includes 1 website audit per month, basic SEO scores, and access to our dashboard.
-It's perfect for testing our platform and small websites."
+        "The free Starter plan includes 1 website audit per month, basic SEO scores, and access to our dashboard.
+It's perfect for testing our platform and small websites.", },
-    },
     {
       question: "Can I upgrade or downgrade my plan at any time?",
+      answer:
-      answer: "Yes!
+        "Yes!
 You can upgrade or downgrade your plan at any time.
-Changes take effect immediately, and billing is prorated."
+Changes take effect immediately, and billing is prorated.", },
-    },
     {
       question: "Do you offer refunds?",
+      answer:
-      answer: "We offer a 30-day money-back guarantee on all paid plans.
-If you're not satisfied, contact us for a full refund."
+        "We offer a 30-day money-back guarantee on all paid plans.
+If you're not satisfied, contact us for a full refund.", },
-    },
     {
       question: "What payment methods do you accept?",
+      answer:
-      answer: "We accept all major credit cards (Visa, MasterCard, American Express) and PayPal.
-Enterprise customers can also pay by invoice."
+        "We accept all major credit cards (Visa, MasterCard, American Express) and PayPal.
+Enterprise customers can also pay by invoice.", },
-    },
     {
       question: "Is there a contract or commitment?",
+      answer:
-      answer: "No!
+        "No!
 All plans are month-to-month with no long-term commitment.
-Cancel anytime with no penalties."
+Cancel anytime with no penalties.", },
-    }
   ]);

   return (